 Why does Google want you to “create great content” and lots of it?

-than that.
 On Google Book search you can find two books by historian A. Wyatt Tilby who had used the expression in 1914.
-The term “content” did not mean text, audio or video at that time but had the other meaning we still know as in “being content” or “satisfied”.
+The definition of content did not mean text, audio or video at that time but had the other meaning we still know as in “being content” or “satisfied”.
 This might sound positive today but back then it meant rather restrained or resigned.

 I wouldn’t be surprised to find out that “content is king” originated during the heydays of the British monarchy.